Reviews You Can Rely On

 Not the most comfortable

-The Sea to Summit Aeros is surprisingly comfortable despite being lightweight.
+The Sea to Summit Aeros Premium is surprisingly comfortable despite being lightweight.
 Pressing the scales at a mere few ounces, this pillow deploys to a generous size.
 When packed, it condenses to about the size of a plum, making it virtually unnoticeable in your pack.
 The soft polyester cover is complemented by a flexible air cell, allowing the pillow to comfortably cradle your head.
 We feel the stretchiness of the cell is what sets this pillow apart from its peers.
 Contoured lines in the pillow go a long way toward providing a good night's sleep.
 When we added up all these benefits, there was no doubt in our minds about whether to bring a camping pillow on our next big backcountry trip.
-One tester has used this pillow for nearly a decade of backpacking, and it's still going strong — impressive durability for an inflatable pillow.
+“I've used this pillow for nearly a decade of backpacking, and it's still going strong,” said one of our testers.
+“This is impressive durability for an inflatable pillow.”

 Credit: Jason Wanlass